uwepe-analysis/EPEtutorials/README.md

 Finally, if your browser shows this, the env is ready to go.

 ![jupyter](./img/jupyter.png)

+To leave the Unbuntu container enviorment, type `exit` or use key shortcut `<Control>+C`, this will quit the container and stop all the activities.
+To detach the work, use the shortcut `<Control>+C, <Control>+Q `.

+To attach the session, make sure the container is not stopped (you can `docker start <Container-Name>`), then `docker attach EPEtutorial`.
+You can use `docker ps -a` to check the status of all containers.

 ### Python
 Depends on which operating system(OS) you are using, different ways are recommended here to install Python.